dharantej1/dont_duck_with_paste/README.md

 # Steps to use the App
 <b>Step 1.</b> Clone the repo to your system

-<b>Step 2.</b> Make sure that you have all the dependencies satisfying for python (pyautogui and time) < pip install pyautogui && pip install time >
+<b>Step 2.</b> Make sure that you have all the dependencies satisfying for python (pyautogui and pyperclip) < pip install pyautogui && pip install pyperclip >

 <b>Step 3.</b> Paste the text which you want to PASTE in the text area in copy_text.txt file